-Your boat is equipped with a gray water sump located under a hatch on the floor of the cabin (See fig. 3.3.1).
+Your boat is equipped with a gray water sump located under a hatch beneath the cushion of the bunk/setee in the cabin (See fig. 3.3.1).

-Gray water from the shower & vanity, water from the water heater drain, optional a/c and freezer plate condensation collect in the sump.
+Gray water from the shower & vanity, water from the water heater drain and the storage garage drain collect in the sump.

 The sump contains its own automatic pump.
-When there is enough water in the sump to raise the float switch and start the pump the water is discharged through the thru hull drain (See fig. 2.7.1).
+When there is enough water in the sump to raise the float switch and start the pump the water is discharged through the thru hull drain (See fig. 2.6.2).